Royal Fellow of the Royal Society

 A Royal Fellow of the Royal Society is a member of the British royal family who has been elected a Fellow of the Royal Society.
 The council of the Royal Society recommends members of the Royal Family to be elected and then the existing Fellows vote by a secret ballot whether to accept them.
-The ballots have only a box to tick supporting the measure; those opposing have to write "no" or otherwise mark or spoil the paper.
-As of 2022 the Patron was Queen Elizabeth II, and Royal Fellows were:
+The ballots have only a single box to tick supporting the measure; those opposing have to write "no" or otherwise mark or spoil the paper.
+As of 2022 the Patron was King Charles III, and Royal Fellows were: